nkabbara/nkabbara.github.io/books/internal-time.md

 We don’t fall asleep just because we are exhausted; there is another factor that controls our capacity to fall asleep and to benefit the most from our sleep, and that factor is the biological clock.
-In fact, you may not be able to fall asleep no matter how exhuasted you are.
+In fact, you may not be able to fall asleep no matter how exhausted you are.
 Our flexibility in how and when we catch up on our sleep need is, however, limited by our internal timing system, as Sergeant Stein discovered during his sleep study.
 At some times we can fall asleep easily whereas at others we find it almost impossible—no matter how exhausted we are.